The Incredible Hulk: The Pantheon Saga: Gameplay

 The Incredible Hulk: The Pantheon Saga is a third-person game set in three-dimensional areas.
 The player controls the Hulk, who can walk, run, jump, grab and carry objects, and perform a number of offensive and defensive maneuvers against enemy characters.
 The game consists of five levels that are divided into three stages, with the exception of the final level.
 Progress is reserved with passwords, which are given upon the completion of a level; memory cards are not supported.
 The game's difficulty level can be set to "Easy", "Medium", or "Hard".

-The Hulk's health is represented by a meter on the upper-left hand corner of the screen.
+The Hulk's health is represented by a meter in the upper-left hand corner of the screen.
 The meter decreases as the Hulk sustains enemy attacks, and automatically regenerates depending on the difficulty setting.
 Below the health meter is a gamma meter, which indicates how much power the Hulk has reserved to perform special moves.
 Different special moves cost more gamma than others, and this cost is also dependent on the difficulty setting.
 Items can be collected to restore health or gamma, as well as temporarily double the power of the Hulk's attacks.
 Also collectible are calling cards that can summon a member of the superhero team Pantheon, who will assist the Hulk for a limited time.

 Plot

 Nuclear physicist Robert Bruce Banner is caught in the blast of an exploding gamma bomb while rescuing Rick Jones.
-The massive dose of gamma rays alters Banner's genetic structure, causing him to transform into the Hulk, a monstrous being with superhuman strength.
-The Hulk is taken prisoner by members of the Pantheon – a superhero team that specializes in tactical missions – so that their leader Agamemnon can convince the Hulk that his powers can be used to benefit mankind.
+The huge dose of gamma rays alters Banner's genetic structure, causing him to transform into the Hulk, a monstrous being with superhuman strength.
+The Hulk is taken prisoner by members of the Pantheon, a superhero team which specializes in tactical missions, so that their leader Agamemnon can convince the Hulk his powers can be used to benefit mankind.
 As Pantheon members Paris and Ulysses transport the Hulk into their secret base, the Mount, their ship crashes, freeing the Hulk.
-After the Hulk fights through the Mount and bests Atalanta, Ulysses, Ajax, and Hector, he is assigned by Agamemnon to stop Piecemeal, who has taken hostages in a Scottish castle.
+After the Hulk fights through the Mount and defeats Atalanta, Ulysses, Ajax, and Hector, he is assigned by Agamemnon to stop Piecemeal, who has taken hostages in a Scottish castle.
 The Hulk then rescues Atalanta from Lazarus and Trauma in Antarctica, and thwarts a siege of the Mount by the U-Foes.
-The Hulk is suddenly transported to the Future Imperfect, where he battles the Maestro – an alternate version of the Hulk – and sends him back in time to the gamma bomb test.
+The Hulk is suddenly transported to the Future Imperfect, where he battles the Maestro (an alternate version of the Hulk) and sends him back in time to the gamma bomb test.
 The explosion that created the Hulk destroys Maestro.